Leslie R. Hewitt: Career

 Hewitt worked for the Los Angeles Express when he was young, but after graduating from the university he studied law in the offices of Wills, Monroe and Lee and then with Houghton, Silent and Campbell.
-He was admitted to the bar in San Francisco in August 1893, and in 1895 he set up his own practice.
+He was admitted to the bar in San Francisco in August 1893; in 1895, he set up his own practice.

 He was appointed deputy to Los Angeles City Attorney Walter F. Haas and then to Haas's successor, W.B.
 Mathews.
-In 1906 he was elected city attorney himself.
+In 1906, he was elected city attorney himself.
 One of the cases on which Hewitt worked was a petition for a writ of mandate against City Clerk Harry J. Lelande who had refused to publish an ordinance calling for an election on bond issues to provide for a Los Angeles Harbor and to improve the power system.
 While working on that case, he suffered a "nervous attack," a "swoon," and city health officer L.M.
 Powers had to be summoned.
 Hewitt insisted on finishing the complaint but then took time off to recover.
 Hewitt resigned the city attorney position in 1911 to become a special counsel for the first Los Angeles City Board of Harbor Commissioners.

 A Republican, Hewitt was elected to the California State Senate in November 1910; he served four years.
-Between 1913 and 1924 he was a Superior Court judge, and then he gave up the bench to resume private practice, partnering with Guy R. Crump in the Title Insurance Building.
+Between 1913 and 1924, he was a Superior Court judge, and then he gave up the bench to resume private practice, partnering with Guy R. Crump in the Title Insurance Building.